derric-d/lfs-base/README.md

 provides a list of source tar balls needed for every package in this linux system.

 ## boot
-boot directory, holds grub initramfs and kernel
+boot directory, holds kernel and grub boot information